vchirag/vchirag.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+#subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

-profile:
+# profile:
-  align: right
+#   align: right
-  image: prof_pic.jpg
+#   image: prof_pic.jpeg
-  image_cicular: false # crops the image to make it circular
+#   image_cicular: false # crops the image to make it circular
-  address: >
+#   #address: >
-    <p>555 your office number</p>
+#   #  <p>555 your office number</p>
-    <p>123 your address street</p>
+#   #  <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#   #  <p>Your City, State 12345</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hello, I am <b>Chirag Verma (चिराग वर्मा)</b>, and I'm a post-graduate physics student at the <b>Indian Institute of Technology, Roorkee, India</b>.
+Currently, I am working on my Master's thesis broadly based on applied nanophotonics and material sciences.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I fiddle with all sorts of things, and I fancy the sciences.
+I had a very turbulent journey while trying to identify my research interests, and I doubt that I have still managed to do so.
+A few of my research interests (current and past) include theoretical and computational high energy physics, computational astronomy, and photonics.
+Occasionally, you might catch me redhanded with a book on biology in my hand.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+There is a slight chance you might find me admiring chipmunks and sparrows that cohabitate in our surroundings.
+If not, I might be playing my classical guitar or any other fretted stringed instrument.